 In Ortto, you can nominate a unique customer identifier and fallback identifier to capture customer activity under an ID that makes sense for you.
 For example, companies with a loyalty program, banks or insurance companies with customer ID numbers may wish to unify their customers' identity under that number to capture both offline activities (i.e. scanning a loyalty card for in-store purchase) and online.

 This is a huge breakthrough when it comes to the impact of ad blockers on digital marketing.

 Content blockers will broadly block scripts to all third-party URLs, causing problems like website sessions being missed, widgets being blocked, and forms not being captured.
 This is the first-party information your company needs to do things like personalize customer communications and convert leads.

-Find out how to implement this in your Ortto account today, by following the steps in the video below or read our guide.
+Find out how to implement this in your Ortto account today in our user guide.